mattermost/docs/source/configure/configuration-settings.rst

 *This feature was moved to Team Edition in Mattermost v5.0, released June 16th, 2018.
 Prior to v5.0, this feature is available in legacy Enterprise Edition E10 and E20.*

 Set the required character types to be included in a valid password.
 Defaults to allow any characters unless otherwise specified by the checkboxes.
-The error messasage previewed in the System Console will appear on the account creation page if a user enters an invalid password.
+The error message previewed in the System Console will appear on the account creation page if a user enters an invalid password.

 - **At least one lowercase letter**: Select this checkbox if a valid password must contain at least one lowercase letter.
 - **At least one uppercase letter**: Select this checkbox if a valid password must contain at least one uppercase letter.